Strategy Synthesis for Zero-Sum Neuro-Symbolic Concurrent Stochastic Games: Value iteration

 As a convergence criterion for B-PWC VI in \algoref{alg:PWC-value-VI}, we detect when the difference between successive value approximations falls below a threshold $\varepsilon$ (as usual for VI, this does \emph{not} guarantee an $\varepsilon$-optimal solution).
 The function $\mathit{Dist}(V^{t+1}, V^t)$ computes the difference between $V^{t+1}$ and $V^t$, which may have different regions due to the possible inconsistency between $\Phi_{V^{t+1}}$ and $\Phi_{V^{t}}$.
 An intuitive method is to evaluate $V^{t+1}$ and $V^t$ at a finite set of points, and then compute the maximum difference.
 In the usual manner for VI, an approximately optimal strategy can be extracted from the final step of the computation.

-\algoref{alg:BFCP-iteration-VI} requires region-wise computations involving the image and pre-image of a region, region intersection and the sum of BFCPs.
-In particular, $\mathit{Intersect}(\phi,\Phi_{\textup{pre}}^\phi)$ is the refinement of $\phi$ obtained by computing all pairwise intersections of $\phi$ with regions in $\Phi_{\textup{pre}}^\phi$ and, by construction, is a pre-image BFCP of $\Phi$ for $\delta$ over $\phi$.
+\algoref{alg:BFCP-iteration-VI} requires region-wise computations involving the image and preimage of a region, region intersection and the sum of BFCPs.
+In particular, $\mathit{Intersect}(\phi,\Phi_{\textup{pre}}^\phi)$ is the refinement of $\phi$ obtained by computing all pairwise intersections of $\phi$ with regions in $\Phi_{\textup{pre}}^\phi$ and, by construction, is a preimage BFCP of $\Phi$ for $\delta$ over $\phi$.
 The following corollary then follows from \lemaref{lema:reachability-consistency} and \thomref{thom:B-PWC-closure-VI}.